jbphillips/RemovePipelineGitLab/README.md

 # GitLab Pipeline Management Tool
 This application allows you to manage GitLab pipelines by retrieving and optionally deleting pipelines based on user-defined criteria.

+Added functionality to find all projects with a pipeline

 ### Prerequisites
 - .NET SDK
 - RestSharp library